The characterization of Weihrauch reducibility in systems containing E-PA$^{\omega}$ + QF-AC$^{0,0}$: Linear Peano Arithmetic

 Finally, we have some special axioms concerning the linear predicate:

-where $t$ in ($\lp$) is a closed term, and $\Anl$ in ($!_2$) is nonlinear. \end{definition}
+where $t$ in ($\lp$) is a closed term, and $\Anl$ in ($!_2$) is nonlinear and may not contain $0$ or $\top$. \end{definition}

 \begin{remark} The axioms ($\lp$) and ($\lp$-app) are taken directly from those for the standard predicate in the nonstandard calculus defined by \cite{nonstandard}.
 The rule ($\lp$-con) allows us to contract the negated linear predicate.
-This enables us to prove sequents such as

-i.e.~we can use the linear predicate multiple times during an argument even if we only assume it once.
+This enables us to use the linear predicate multiple times during an argument even if we only assume it once.
 The other direction does not hold: We are not allowed to forget any of its occurrences, in general.
 Similarly, (!$_2$) lifts all restrictions on weakening and contraction for nonlinear formulas.
 This makes it possible to copy any result from $\EPAomega$ directly to $\ELPAomegal$ via our embedding.

 Finally, ($\lAC$) basically is an axiom of choice for terms $\alpha^{0(0)(0)}$ that we use for the computation of witnesses, i.e.~if for every $x^0$ we can find a $y^0$ with $\alpha x y =_0 0$ then there exists a witness $Y$ outputting such a $y$ for every $x$ that we give to it.
-Additionally, if we can compute $\alpha$ and its underlying program is visible, then we can compute $Y$ as well.
+Additionally, if we can compute $\alpha$ and its underlying program is visible (this is a possible interpretation of what the linear predicate indicates), then we can compute $Y$ as well.
 This axiom allows the linear predicate to witness searches and therefore computability.

 For a practical use one might want to add extensionality for linear predicates, but such an axiom is not needed for the characterization result. \end{remark}

 \begin{lemma} Assume that we can prove $\vdash P^{\bot}, Q$ in $\ELPAomegal$ and let $A$ be a formula of the same language containing a placeholder $\$$ only positively, i.e.~after unraveling all abbreviations and involutions, $A$ does not contain the subformula $\$^{\bot}$.
 Then $\ELPAomegal$ proves $\vdash (A[\nicefrac{P}{\$}])^{\bot}, A[\nicefrac{Q}{\$}]$. \end{lemma}